aleccohan/CSC3210/README.md

 ## Business Rules
 __Product to Transaction Details__
 1. Each product is included in many transaction details.
-2. Each transaction detail includes 1 product
+2. Each transaction detail includes one product

 __Transaction Details to Transaction__
-1.
+1. Each Transaction Detail
-2.
+2. Each Transaction